Chloe Dedic

 Jon Ihlefeld Headshot

 Ihlefeld is a Professor in the Materials Science and Engineering and Electrical and Computer Engineering Departments at the University of Virginia.
-He is the Deputy Vice-President for Ferroelectrics for the IEEE.
-His group studies the process-structure-property relations in ferroelectric, dielectric, and ion-conducting oxides.
+His group studies the process-structure-property relations in ferroelectric, dielectric, and ion-conducting oxides and uses this fundamental knowledge to improve material performance.

 Assistant Professor, Computer Science